 Scone

-Warm scone, clotted cream and homemade raspberry jam.
+Warm scone, whipped clotted cream and homemade strawberry jam.

 English Breakfast